scuben/dory/README.md

 If you are using dinghy, but want to use dory to manage the proxy instead of dinghy's built-in stuff, this is now possible! (the use case for this that we ran into was multiple domain support.
-For example, the dev wanted to have some containers accessible at `something.docker` and `another.dev`).
+For example, the dev wanted to have some containers accessible at `something.docker`).
 To accomplish this, you need to disable dinghy's proxy stuff (otherwise dinghy and dory will stomp on each other's resolv files):

 In your [`~/.dinghy/preferences.yml`](https://github.com/codekitchen/dinghy#preferences)